AP-State-Skill-Development-Corporation/SCM-Git-Online-EB01/Syllabus.md

 The objective of this course is

-- To impart knowledge on version control and source management to the students & Faculty of engineering colleges across the state of Andhra Pradesh as Source Code Management and Version Control are very much important in the life of a software developer.
+- To impart knowledge on version control and source management to the students of engineering colleges across the state of Andhra Pradesh as Source Code Management and Version Control are very much important in the life of a software developer.
 - To impart knowledge in using ReadTheDocs and Sphinx tools to write software documentation.
-- To make the students and faculty develop their portfolio and make it available for the public to visit their portfolio using GitHubPages.
+- To make the students develop their portfolio and make it available for the public to visit their portfolio using GitHubPages.
-- To make the students & Faculty be able to write and share notes on the regular subjects to their peers and audience without hassle using ReadTheDocs and Sphinx.
+- To make the students be able to write and share notes on the regular subjects to their peers and audience without hassle using ReadTheDocs and Sphinx.

 ## Entry Requirements (Pre-requisites):

-- Students & Faculty must have a basic understanding of computers and programming.
+- Students must have a basic understanding of computers and programming.
-- Students & Faculty must have the basic understanding of Linux commands.
+- Students must have the basic understanding of Linux commands.